basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 possible to add nodes without affecting data partitioning.
 Ideally, it is desirable to use independent schemes for partitioning and placement.
 To this end, following strategies were evaluated:

-# As before mentioned, Riak uses equal sized partitions, but not random distribution.

 <strong>Strategy 2:</strong> T random tokens per node and equal sized partitions: In this strategy, the hash space
 is divided into Q equally sized partitions/ranges and each node is assigned T random tokens.
 Q is usually set such that Q >> N and Q >> S*T, where S is the number of nodes in the system.
 In this